 Please note that much of the data from 808I may be compromised by the lack of seal for the central bore.
 In addition, several of the valves on both installations were bumped open by a reentry camera frame during deployment, so the first year's installment of data from both sites was compromised until the valves were closed during the 2002 Kaiko operations.

 There are separate data files for each of the downloads.
 Each data file has a header of basic metadata that describes the contents of the columns and the respective checks on logger clock drift.
 Typically, the clock drift was checked just before each download, and the clocks were then reset to UTC immediately after the respective downloads.
 In three cases, the records of the logger times checks have been misplaced and the drifts computed from other clock checks (consistent from year to year at each site, order 1-2 minutes per year) are reported.
 Note that the times in the data files have not been corrected for the clock drift.
 Also, during some of the download operations, there were attempts to calibrate the relative offsets among gauges by opening the seafloor valves to apply seafloor pressure to all the gauges.
 These are not reflected in the main data files.

-The installations have battery power for 10-15 years of operation, so there should be future downloads to add to the archive.
-The next opportunity appears to be on a JAMSTEC cruise in September 2009, and there are likely to be future opportunities at unpredictable intervals, hopefully 1-2 years.
+The installations have battery power for 10-15 years of operation, longer with planned addition of supplemental batteries, so there should be future downloads to add to the archive.
+There are likely to be future JAMSTEC download opportunities at unpredictable intervals, hopefully every 1-2 years.
 At ~5 Mb/yr, future datasets should be ~5-10 Mb in size.

 Details of ACORK installations: